pingcap/docs-cn/dev/reference/tools/data-migration/query-status.md

                     "unit": "Load",
                     "result": null,
                     "unresolvedDDLLockID": "",
-                    "load": {                   # The synchronization information of the `Load` processing unit.
+                    "load": {                   # The replication information of the `Load` processing unit.
                         "finishedBytes": "115", # The number of bytes that have been loaded.
                         "totalBytes": "452",    # The total number of bytes that need to be loaded.
                         "progress": "25.44 %"   # The progress of the loading process.